Daniel-lamin/CAE-Autopilot/README.md

 7) After 100 seconds Windows will reinstall - We recommend not fully cleaning the disk due to time considerations

 8) Once Rebooted, device is prepared for Autopilot

+## Benefits
+- No need to install standard Windows image before wiping and redeploying
+- Much faster than the previous manual method, especially when multiple devices need imaging
+- No need to rely on MDM Admin team in MTL timezone to action for new deployments